Maritime history of the United Kingdom: Eighteenth century

-The main British export in the 18th century was corn.
+In the eighteenth century, Britain was a major exporter of wool fabric and other manufactured goods.

 Lloyd's List was established in 1734 and Lloyd's Register in 1764/5.
 The Marine Society was set up in 1756 with the aim of sending poor boys to sea.

 Steam technology was first applied to boats in the 1770s but sailing ships continued to be developed.
 In 1794 an experimental steam powered ship called the Kent was built which showed designers the way forward.
 Nathanial Symonds demonstrated a sinking boat in 1729.

 Towards the end of the century, the Napoleonic Wars started with Napoleon, later crowned as French Emperor, and naval battles continued into the 19th century.

 Nineteenth century

 In 1801 a steamship called the Charlotte Dundas ran trials on a canal near Glasgow, towing barges.
 In 1815 Pierre Andriel crossed the English Channel aboard the steamship Élise.
 By the mid-century steamboats were a common sight on British rivers and canals.
 Regular steamship sailings across the Atlantic started in the 1830s.

-Shipbuilders began using iron instead of wood as the ships could be made larger with more cargo space.
+Shipbuilders began using iron instead of wood as the ships could be made larger and stronger and with more cargo space.
 Ships also began to be fitted with steam engines and paddle wheels but the latter was found to be unsuited to open sea use.
 From the 1840s screw propellers replaced paddles.
 In the 1870s new more efficient engines were introduced so that sailing ships began to be phased out.
 From the 1880s steel began to replace iron for the hulls.

 Because of the space required for coal and the large crew requirements on steamships, sailing ships were favoured for long voyages and reached a design peak with the clippers used for transporting tea and wool.
 Steamships gradually replaced sailing ships for commercial shipping during the 19th century, particularly after more efficient engine designs were developed in the later part of the period.

 The Battle of Navarino in 1827 was the last to be fought by the Royal Navy entirely with sailing ships.
 By the end of the century submarine design had progressed sufficiently to be useful, as had the design of torpedoes.